open-services-group/community/sig-services/service-requirements/contract-duration.md

 - Define that the consumer can unsubscribe from the service on his own at any time
 - Define whether the service subscription can be extended and whether it auto extends
 - Contract duration is not a simple link to lengthy Terms and Conditions document but rather a simple list that links back to the Terms and Conditions
 - Contract duration is not a marketing or layer material.
 That means it is worded accordingly to the target audience -- users.
-It is understandable to the user.
+It should be understandable to the users.

 ## Reasoning

-Defining a contract duration brings transparency to booth the consumer and the provider and creates a clear understanding of what the subscription duration is and rules which the consumer should follow to stay subscribed to the service as well as how to leave the service.
+Defining a contract duration manages expectations of both the service consumer and the provider transparently.
+It specifies the subscription duration, and the rules that the consumer should follow to stay subscribed and how to leave the service.

 A well defined contract duration also mitigates the risk of any misunderstandings between the consumer and the provider which may otherwise lead to a conflict.